About

 I started the Icelandic Now Project shortly after I started learning Icelandic.
 My interest in the language came from my familial connection, but I never managed to learn more than a single word or two on my own.

 Instead of giving up, I dug in.
-I found some other generous learners and natives who were graciously willing to teach me what they knew, and eventually, I was able to ask enough questions and look through enough academic papers, old internet articles, bad textbooks, and other material that I became good enough to learn more on my own.
+I found some other generous learners and natives who were graciously willing to teach me what they knew.
+Eventually, I was able to ask enough questions and look through enough academic papers, old internet articles, bad textbooks, and other material that I became good enough to learn more on my own.
 When I reached a point that I was happy with, I looked back and asked myself, "Why was that so difficult?"
 While the language is not easy by any means, the biggest issue was inaccessibility; When I had a question, as every learner does, often, I had no place to look for my answer.

 At this point in my learning, I had created a good number of rudimentary guides and explanations to teach myself.
 To save others from the struggle, I started to share them with the newer and less-experienced members of my group, who encouraged me to keep going.